 Isn’t that amazing!
 And like I said, that’s an incomplete list!
 You can make things for every room in your house and every person you know – anything you can imagine.
 With all those options, I know I totally use my Cricut Explore more than enough to make it worth it.

-Add a very small circle to to top of each shape.
+Add a very small circle to the top of each shape.
 Select the shape and the circle together and “slice” them.

 Delete the extra circle and you’re left with the original shape with a small hole cut out for the earring hook to go through.
-Here’s a link to the earring file I designed and cut.
+Download the earring SVG at the bottom of the post.